Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - Seamless LLM integration via structured API contracts
 - Closed-Loop Automation Execution

 This document discusses the applicability of MCP to the network management plane in the IP network that utilizes IETF technologies.
-It explores operational aspect, key components, generic workflow and deployment senarios.
+It explores operational aspect, key components, generic workflow and deployment scenarios.
 The impact of integrating MCP into the network management system will also be discussed.

 # Terminology & Notation Conventions